Shopping Around? What You Should Consider When Buying a Franchise

 2. Even in the best business partnerships, disagreements and conflicts happen.
 If I am a franchisee and I have a problem, what processes do you have in place to come to a fair solution that works for both of us?

-3. What trends do you see in this industry that could have a negative impact on the business over the next decade, and what are you doing strategically to overcome these challenges?
+3. What trends in this industry could negatively impact the business over the next decade, and what are you doing strategically to overcome these challenges?

 5. How long have you been franchising?